zepedaj/soleil/docs/source/content/intro.rst

 Syntax
 ------------

-The :func:`load_config` function supports specifying values that will override those in the loaded configuration by means of its ``overrides`` keyword argument:
+The :func:`~soleil.load_config` function supports specifying values that will override those in the loaded configuration by means of its ``overrides`` parameter which must be a list with entries of various possible types (see :class:`OverrideSpec`):

 .. testcode::

    from soleil import load_config

-   obj = load_config('./main.solconf', overrides=overrides)
+   obj = load_config('./main.solconf', overrides=[...])

-The ``overrides`` argument can be specified as strings in various forms:
+For example, entries of ``overrides`` can be strings in various python-syntax-compatible forms, possibly specifying more than one override in each entry:

 .. testcode::